-Effects of Nicotine on Nursing Infants
+Effect of Nicotine on Breastmilk

 For more motivation to quit smoking once and for all, visit The Real Cost of Smoking.